unhackathon/unhackathon.github.io/springboard-projects/android.md

 If you don’t have an Android Device, fear not!
 Android Studio comes to the rescue!
 Android Studio comes with an Android Virtual Device (AVD) (Assuming you chose to install on during the installation).
 All you need is to chose Launch Emulator from the window displayed on the previous slide and your emulator would be ready in a few minutes.
 If you chose not to install an AVD, you can create one right now using the AVD Manager though you may need to download the system images using the SDK Manager.
-However, these virtual devices are usually slow, so you should only go for this method if you don’t have a compatible android device.
+However, these virtual devices are usually slow, so you should only go for this method if you don’t have a compatible Android device.
 If you have performance issues with the AVD, try lowering some of its specs using the AVD Manager.

 ### YAY WE MADE SOMETHING